gabeklein/expressive-mvc/README.md

 #### `set` & `get`
 - Not to be confused with setters / getters.
 - `state.set` returns a circular reference to `state`
-- this is useful to access your state object when destructuring
+- this is useful to access your state object while destructuring

 #### `Arrays`
-- if a property is an array, it will be forwarded to your components as a special `ReactiveArray` which can also trigger a render on mutate.
+- if a property is an array, it will be forwarded to your components as a special `ReactiveArray` which can also trigger renders on mutate.

 #### `_anything`